Dnyarri/PixelArtScaling/README.md

 **ScaleNxGUI.py** is a common shell joining together image formats reading/writing and image rescaling modules.
 Program provides suitable GUI to access both single file and batch files processing.

 > [!NOTE]
 > For single file processing PNG, PGM and PPM formats are supported.
 For batch processing currently only PNG format is supported to avoid batch confusions due to different PNM subversions.

+> [!CAUTION]
-Note that batch processing programs replace original files with scaled copies.
+> Batch processing programs replace original files with scaled copies.
 Batch processing programs in this version use async multiprocessing, thus drastically reducing processing time but loading CPU at 100% and rendering GUI almost unresponsive.

 ## Sample of Scale3x (twice)